celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec_word-identifiers.md

-Returns true if the round change contains at least 2f+1 and no more than 3f+1 round changes that match the given height and have a round greater or equal than the given round and either have a valid preparedCert or no preparedCert.
-If any round change certificates have a prepared cert, then there must exist one with greater than or equal round to all the others and with a value of V.
+Returns true if the round change contains at least 2f+1 and no more than 3f+1 round changes that match the given height and have a round greater or equal than the given round and either have a valid prpared certificate or no prpared certificate.
+If any round change certificates have a prepared certificate, then there must exist one with greater than or equal round to all the others and with a value of V.

 ```
 validRCC(HEIGHT, ROUND, VALUE, ROUND_CHANGE_CERTIFICATE) {